 - Preparing Teachers Around the World

-- An Uneven Start: Indicators in Inequality in School Readiness
+- An Uneven Start: Indicators of Inequality in School Readiness

-Prior to his current work, he served as the PIC's Director and as Associate Director for the National Assessment of Education Progress program in Research & Development.
+Prior to his current position, he served as the PIC's Director and as Associate Director for the National Assessment of Educational Progress program in Research & Development.
 Barton was also President of the National Institute for Work and Learning, served on the U.S. Secretary of Labor's Policy Planning Staff, and worked in the Office of Management and Budget in the Executive Office of the U.S. President.

 Barton is the author of Worklife Transitions: The Adult Learning Connection, Indicators of Welfare Dependency, What Jobs Require, Literacy and Dependency, Toward Inequality: Disturbing Trends in Higher Education and Learning by Degrees: Indicators of Performance in Higher Education.